suffolklibraries/sljekyll/_events/chantry-2017-11-17-human-library.md

 As part of local schools' Book Jam festival (13-19 November), we're holding a Human Library event for all ages.

 Borrow a 'human book' and find out about other people's experiences.
+Talk to an author, a children's librarian, a partially sighted person, a late reader or someone with a mental health issue.

 Refreshments available for a small charge.